Samarendra109/DL-Project/README.md

 Few modifications have been done to the original code to suit our specific use case.

+N.B:
+- Don't change the folder structure or files.
+The relative positioning of the files and the folders is requires fo running the code.
+The clustering.py, models.py should be at the same level as the metrics package in directory.
+The ipynb files should be in the same level as the clustering.py and models.py files.
-N.B: Ignore the old_metrics_code folder.
+- Ignore the old_metrics_code folder.
 It contains rough/poc implementations of the metric which is not efficient.
+This folder can be deleted without any repercussions.